NWU-MuST/STP-appserver/README.md

 Restart the docker service:
 ```
-sudo docker start
+sudo service docker start
 ```

-### Build docker image

-Build the application server Docker image.
-For more instructions see `./install/README.md`
-A developmental version is also avaliable: see `./install/README.dev.md`

 ### Create databases

 Use the database creation tools in `./app_server/tools/` to create the various databases.

-Setup authentication databases using `./app_server/tools/authdb.py`
+Setup authentication databases using `./app_server/tools/authdb.py`.
+We assume that the user is creating these databases in `~/stp`.

 ```
 $ mkdir ~/stp